-Having observed the vulnerabilities of traditional protocols, we turn to search for ways to eliminate these vulnerabilities.
-Specifically, our goal is to design a protocol that does not allow an attacker to increase the damage it causes by focusing on a subset of the processes.
+Having observed the vulnerabilities of traditional protocols, we turn to search for a protocol that will eliminate these vulnerabilities.
+Specifically, our goal is to design a protocol that would not allow an attacker to increase the damage it causes by focusing on a subset of the processes.
 We are not familiar with any previous protocol that achieves this goal.
-We are familiar with only one previous work, by Minsky and Schneider [19], that addresses DoS attacks on a gossip-based protocol.
-However, the problem they consider differs from ours in a way that renders their approach inapplicable to our setting (see Section II), and moreover, they only deal with limited attack strengths.
+We are familiar with only one previous work, by Minsky and Schneider [22], that deals with DoS attacks on a gossip-based protocol.
+However, the problem they consider differs from ours in a way that renders their approach inapplicable to our setting (see Section 2), and moreover, they only deal with limited attack strengths.